 - Are they fidgeting or do their hands appear to be trembling?
 This is likely on account of nerves.

 It is important to remember that every person is individual and non-verbal signals may not be indicative of what you first suspect.
-You should consider getting to know the candidate better by asking further questions – this may help you better understand the interviewee and allow you to make a more accurate judgement about them.
+You should consider getting to know the candidate better by asking further questions – this may help you to get a better understanding of the interviewee and allow you to make a more accurate judgement about them.
 It is also important to consider any cultural differences that may be playing a part in their non-verbal communication.

 Whilst you may be the one doing the interviewing, candidates are also making their own judgement about you and the company.
 Just because someone has applied for a job and attended an interview does not mean they will take the job if offered.
 They will also be considering the impression you make, and whether they would be happy working for you and your company.